albertodemichelis/squirrel/doc/source/reference/language/lexical_structure.rst

 .. index:: single: identifiers

-Identifiers must start with an alphabetic character or an underline followed by any number of alphabetic characters, underlines or digits (0-9).
+Identifiers must start with an alphabetic character or an underscore followed by any number of alphabetic characters, underscores or digits (0-9).
 Squirrel is a case-sensitive language, "foo" and "Foo" are treated as two different identifiers.

 -----------